open-amt-cloud-toolkit/docs/docs/Microservices/RPC/buildRPC_Manual.md

 === "Windows"
     !!! important
-        On a Windows® 10 system, the Command Prompt must be ran as Adminstrator.
+        On a Windows® 10 system, the Command Prompt must be run as Adminstrator.
     ```
     rpc --url wss://localhost/activate --nocertcheck --cmd "-t activate --profile profile1"
     ```